 Calculate component center of gravity and select proper lifting points (avoid eccentric loads).

-Use spreader beams or multiple cranes to prevent deformation.
+Use spreader beams or multiple cranes when lifting heavy steel structure components to prevent deformation and improve installation safety.

 2. Safety Management: